FTSE under pressure as Provident Financial plummets, oil stocks slide

 By Helen Reid and Kit Rees

-LONDON, June 21 British shares slipped on Wednesday as losses among energy stocks and sub-prime lender Provident Financial weighed, while a stronger pound was also unhelpful.
+LONDON, June 21 (Reuters) - British shares slipped on Wednesday as losses among energy stocks and sub-prime lender Provident Financial weighed, while a stronger pound was also unhelpful.

 The blue chip FTSE 100 was down 0.3 percent at 7,447.79 points at its close, weighed down by another weak session for oil stocks as the oil price headed lower.